 Applications are now taken through August 30 for the Founders Business Accelerator program where business owners will learn how to increase resilience and develop effective strategies.
 Program participants will also have access to resources, connect and network with other small business owners and receive support and training from LACI.

 Applicants from traditionally underserved communities are encouraged to participate: including Asian, Black, Latino and Indigenous small business owners, as well as veterans and formerly incarcerated individuals.

 Go here to apply by August 30, 2020.

 That’s it for this issue!

-Stay cool, wear a mask and keep supporting small businesses as often as you can!
+Stay cool and keep supporting small businesses as often as you can!
 We will be back next week with more Biz Buzz.